-A party who files a signed document by fax represents that the original signed document is in his or her possession or control.
+A party who files a signed document by fax represents that the original signed document is in their possession or control.

-At any time after filing a signed facsimile document, any other party may serve a demand for production of the original physically signed document.
+At any time after filing a signed facsimile document, any other party may serve a demand for production of the original physically-signed document.
 The demand shall be served on all other parties but not be filed with the court.

-If a demand for production of the original signed document is made, the parties shall arrange a meeting at which the original signed document can be examined.
+If a demand for production of the original signed document is made, the parties shall arrange a meeting at which time and place examination of the original signed document will take place.